-Electrical Energy is primarily concerned with meeting the future demand for electric energy while satisfying environmental constraints.
+Electrical Energy is primarily concerned with meeting the demand for electric energy in a safe, reliable, secure, cost-effective, and environmentally friendly manner.

 ECE offers one of the country's leading undergraduate and graduate academic programs in electrical energy engineering encompassing power systems, power electronics and controls, power apparatus, and photovoltaics.
 Our programs remain on the leading edge of the ever-evolving technological advances in this dynamic field.